-Center for Independence (CFI)

-CFI serves as a resource for individuals with disabilities to fully access and participate in the community through outreach, advocacy, and independent living skills development.
+Center for Independence (CFI): CFI serves as a resource for individuals with disabilities to fully access and participate in the community through outreach, advocacy, and independent living skills development.
 The organization is a resource for senior citizens with senior-related disabilities as well and serves people in Island, Pierce, San Juan, Skagit, Snohomish, Thurston, South King, and Whatcom counties.
 It is also a member of the Association of Centers for Independent Living in Washington (ACIL-WA).
+Visit the CFI South website: CFISouth.org.